 - Mediation is meant to help both of you

 Court decisions are often said to produce ‘winners’ and ‘losers’.
-Lawyers fight for their client in order to get a result which is better for them than their opponent, or the ex-spouse.
+Lawyers fight for their client in order to get a result that is better for them than their opponent, or the ex-spouse.
 In contrast, mediation is designed to achieve a win-win situation.
 You might not achieve everything you’d like, in terms of custody of the children, but you can reach an agreement with your ex that you can both live with.
 The neutral mediator is there to help you reach this agreement by making no judgments and offering no opinions.
 Instead, the mediator facilitates an environment in which both parties feel comfortable to discuss the relevant issues, however difficult, and methodically work through them to find areas of agreement and hopefully, a mutually satisfactory resolution.

 - Workable relationship into the future